lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/19+ Her jaws.md

 What if I know where you hid your little Twilight Sparkle?...
 Maybe you will wake up tomorrow with her stone head, broken off from the statue, lying at your knees with that delicious expression of despair...

 She pushes the alicorn harder to the throne, and to the wall.
-She's ever so ravenous, this lanky monster, that is so thin and malnourished.
-Her hooves dig deep into Celestia's soft coat, as well as into a bit too grown flank after all this sitting in one place and consuming sweets.
-Chrysals breathes warmly, satisfied, and her fire keeps going, as bestial loud slaps fill the throne room.
-"Our souls entwined," she murmurs, "Do you feel it?"
+She's ever so ravenous, this "Our souls entwined," she murmurs, "Do you feel it?"

 a carnal dance